Sunday in the Park with George: Other productions

 As part of the Kennedy Center Sondheim Celebration, the musical was presented in the Eisenhower Theatre from May 31, 2002, to June 28, 2002.
 Directed by Eric D. Schaeffer, the cast featured Raúl Esparza in the titular roles, Melissa Errico as Dot/Marie, and original Broadway cast member Cris Groenendaal as Jules/Bob Greenberg.

-This play is of special significance for Chicago in that Seurat's masterpiece, the backdrop of the play, hangs in the Art Institute of Chicago.
-The Chicago Shakespeare Theater presented the musical in 2002, directed by Gary Griffin in the more intimate, 200 seat, Upstairs Theater.
+The Chicago Shakespeare Theater presented the musical in 2002, directed by Gary Griffin in the intimate, 200-seat Upstairs Theater.
 In September 2012, Griffin returned to direct the play in the larger downstairs Courtyard Theater.
-The lead roles were played by Jason Danieley as George, Carmen Cusack as Dot, and Linda Stephens as the Old Lady.

-The Ravinia Festival in Highland Park, Illinois, presented a semi-staged production for three shows from September 3 to 4, 2004, with Michael Cerveris in the title roles, Audra McDonald as Dot/Marie, and Patti LuPone as Yvonne/Blair Daniels.
+The production starred Jason Danieley as George and Carmen Cusack as Dot.
+The Ravinia Festival in Highland Park, Illinois, presented three semi-staged performances from September 3 to 4, 2004, with Michael Cerveris in the title roles, Audra McDonald as Dot/Marie, and Patti LuPone as Yvonne/Blair Daniels.
 It was directed by Lonny Price.
-New Line Theatre in St. Louis produced the show in 2004.
+New Line Theatre in St. Louis, Missouri, produced the show in 2004.

-The team responsible for the London revival mounted a production in April 2009 at Seattle's 5th Avenue Theatre, featuring Hugh Panaro as the title roles, Billie Wildrick as Dot/Marie, Patti Cohenour as Yvonne/Naomi, Anne Allgood as Harriet/Nurse/Mrs, and Allen Fitzpatrick as Jules/Bob.
+The London revival team mounted a production in April 2009 at Seattle's 5th Avenue Theatre, featuring Hugh Panaro as the title roles, Billie Wildrick as Dot/Marie, Patti Cohenour as Yvonne/Naomi, Anne Allgood as Harriet/Nurse/Mrs, and Allen Fitzpatrick as Jules/Bob.
+A revival was scheduled to run at the Barbican Centre in London in 2027, starring Jonathan Bailey and Ariana Grande, but they both withdrew, and it was cancelled.

-From April 15 through 25, 2013, the musical was performed in the English language at the Théâtre du Châtelet in Paris, directed by Lee Blakeley featuring the Orchestre Philharmonique de Radio France led by David Charles Abell.
+From April 15 to 25, 2013, the musical was performed in the English language at the Théâtre du Châtelet in Paris, directed by Lee Blakeley featuring the Orchestre Philharmonique de Radio France led by David Charles Abell.
 George was played by Julian Ovenden.
 Dot/Marie was played by Sophie-Louise Dann.
-For this occasion, Michael Starobin reworked his musical arrangements, which were originally tailored to an 11-piece chamber orchestra, to match a full orchestra.
+Michael Starobin reworked his musical arrangements for the full orchestra.
 The production was taped for radio and TV and has been frequently broadcast in the French Mezzo HD channel which usually only rebroadcasts in-house productions of classical music, opera and jazz that were first presented live on its sister channel Mezzo Live HD.

-The 2017 Broadway revival production was presented in 2023 at Pasadena Playhouse, reuniting the production team (including director Sarna Lapine and costume designer Clint Ramos), starring Graham Phillips and Krystina Alabado.
+The 2017 Broadway revival production was replicated in 2023 at Pasadena Playhouse, reuniting director Sarna Lapine and costume designer Clint Ramos.
+It starred Graham Phillips and Krystina Alabado.